 How to leverage in-store performance to compete with digital retailers

-In e-commerce, the process to track the consumer footprints are fairly straightforward as every touchpoint is traceable.
+In e-commerce, the process to track the consumer footprints is fairly straightforward as every touch point is traceable.
 Take a step back into the traditional brick and mortar store, more anonymity remains with the browsing and purchase behavior.
-Interaction with merchandise and in store employees make it somewhat more complex to optimize and understand.
+Interaction with merchandise and in store employees makes it somewhat more complex to optimize and understand.

 Retailers are implementing people counting technology across their stores to fully capture the insight of every shopper entering the space.
 This advancement does not simply offer people counting services, but allows the opportunity of a thorough relationship establishment when understanding the needs and wants of consumers from a granular view.

 As one of the most widely used term in retail, the conversion rate allows managers to accurately measure store performance and how many prospective are generating purchases.
 The general methodology is calculating the total transactions divided by the number of people entering the store.
 However with advancements in people counting technology, retailers today have the luxury to view this from another perspective.